Hamptons (magazine)

 Hamptons is a magazine founded by Randy Schindler in 1978 and published thirteen times throughout the year focused on real estate, interior design, fashion, art, culture, dining, entertainment, fitness, and philanthropy.
 The magazine was subsequently published by Niche Media, which was founded in 1998 by Jason Binn, and has an approximate circulation of 40,000 – 50,000 copies, distributed all over The Hamptons.

 Niche Media was renamed GreenGale Publishing in 2015.
 GreenGale was acquired by Modern Luxury in 2017.
 In February 2018, Anetta Nowosielska was named as the editor-in-chief of the magazine.
+Phebe Wahl took the helm in summer 2021.